callstack-internal/react-native-visionos/README.md

 React Native Vision OS allows you to write visionOS with full support for platform SDK.
 This is a full fork of the main repository with changes needed to support visionOS.

+> [!CAUTION]
-This project is still at an early stage of development and is not ready for production use.
+> This project is still at an early stage of development and is not ready for production use.

 ## New project creation